mkingopng/apl_aws/README.md

 https://australian-powerlifting-league.streamlit.app/
 ```

+questions:
+- how much marketshare is APL hold in the australian

 - cut dataset down to just what we need to reduce load time
 - deploy using streamlit
 - additinal plots